 Check out the detailed video visit FAQs that University of Pittsburgh Medicine provides for their users.

-With the ongoing pandemic, we’re still sharing information with the public about risks, precautions and guidelines.
-It’s easy to assume audiences are familiar with COVID-19 since it’s been around so long.
+During the COVID-19 pandemic, we shared information with the public about risks, precautions, and guidelines.
+It’s easy to assume that audiences became familiar with COVID-19 since it had been prevalent for a while.

-But COVID-19 information often includes data, new findings and recommendations that keep changing.
-These are all difficult concepts for people with lower health literacy to grasp.
-Help users make informed decisions about their care by continuing to provide content that addresses common questions and concerns.
+However, the information regarding COVID-19 frequently included data, new findings, and shifting recommendations.
+These were challenging ideas for individuals with lower health literacy.
+We helped users make informed decisions about their care by consistently providing content that addressed their common questions and concerns.